crypter001/crypter001/README.md

 # 💫 About Me:
-🔭 I’m currently preparing for Cloud Certifications<br>👯 I’m Currently learning and Exploring some JavaScript libraries.<br>🤝 Working as a Freelance Front-end Developer.<br>🌱 I’m currently studying bachelor's of technology in Comp.
+👯 I’m Currently learning and Exploring WEB DEV and some JavaScript libraries.<br>🤝 Working as a Freelance Front-end Developer.<br>🌱 I’m currently studying bachelor's of technology in Comp.
 Science.<br>💬 Ask me about Good First issues & Exciting projects to work on.<br>⚡ Fun fact : loves the 80s music

 ## 🌐 Socials: